 Anxiety and stress put your mind and body through the wringer.
-Originally evolved to help us respond to danger, the stress response has become a danger itself when we constantly react to environmental factors that our bodies perceive as threats.
+Originally evolved to help us respond to danger, the stress response has become a danger in itself when we constantly react to environmental factors out of our control that our bodies perceive as threats.

 When stress or anxiety lingers in your body, it blazes a path of silent devastation.
 Cortisol suppresses your immune system, compromising your ability to fight disease.
 It also increases the rate of tissue damage your body sustains, as all of your available resources are being siphoned off to support the fight-or-flight mechanism.
 Research suggests stress is responsible for 60 percent of all human disease, and three in four doctor visits are for stress-related problems.
 (3)

 Other health conditions related to stress or anxiety include: